NiravJadav/MOBILE-CONTROL-LED-BRIGHTNESS-USING-UDP-PROTOCOL/README.md

 # LED-BRIGHTNESS-CONTROL-USING-UDP
-This Project is about control brightness of LED  using Android Application using UDP Protocol
+This repository has an example file to control brightness of LED  using Android Application using UDP Protocol